 About Devops and Open Source

-However, DevOps and open source aren’t entirely related concepts as DevOps can be done without making use of open source.
-And it is possible to adopt or write open source programs without adhering to the DevOps philosophy.
-In addition to this, open source emerged decades before the devOps movement.
+However, DevOps and open source aren’t entirely related concepts as DevOps can be done without making use of the open source.
+And it is possible to adopt or write open-source programs without adhering to the DevOps philosophy.
+In addition to this, open-source emerged decades before the DevOps movement.
 Which means they are not historically intertwined or related.